AdaptiveCpp/AdaptiveCpp/doc/extensions.md

 ### `HIPSYCL_EXT_EXPLICIT_BUFFER_POLICIES`

-An extension that allows to eplicitly set view/non-view semantics for buffers as well as enable some behaviors that cannot be expressed in regular SYCL such as buffers that do not block in the destructor.
+An extension that allows to explicitly set view/non-view semantics for buffers as well as enable some behaviors that cannot be expressed in regular SYCL such as buffers that do not block in the destructor.
 See [here](explicit-buffer-policies.md) for details.

 ### `HIPSYCL_EXT_MULTI_DEVICE_QUEUE`